PolusAI/image-tools/visualization/render-overlay-plugin/README.md

 This plugin allows to calculate geometry coordinates based on the values passes for input arguments i-e `geometryType`, `cellWidth`, `cellHeight` for each row and column positions of user-defined microplate `dimensions`.
-Note: Currently this plugin supports two geometry types `Polygon` and `Point`.A future work requires addtional support of more geometry types in this plugin.
+Note: Currently this plugin supports two geometry types `Polygon` and `Point`.A future work requires additional support of more geometry types in this plugin.

 Currently this plugins handles only three file formats supported by vaex.
 1. csv